 6. Reciprocating Saw

-This is one of the different types of power saws that is a motorized machine that uses a blade to cut the workpiece using a push and pull motion.
+This is one of the different types of power saws.
+It is a motorized machine that uses a blade to cut the workpiece using a push-pull motion.

 It features more giant blades and is built like a jigsaw puzzle.
-It is frequently employed in the construction, remodeling, and demolition of buildings.
+It is frequently employed in constructing, remodeling, and demolishing buildings.

 A variable-speed motor powers it.
 Even if the nails are entrenched in the wood, they can cut through it.

 Steel, aluminum, copper, and cast iron are among the metals that the saw can cut.
-To obtain the proper finish cut, you’ll need the right saw attachment.
+You’ll need the right saw attachment to obtain the proper finish cut.

 Window installers, construction workers, and emergency rescue services use it the most.